SlugCam/SCserver/README.md

 The network software behind the SWEETcam system.

+## Usage

+Configuration file can either be json or js.

 ## Development

 npm is used for package management.
 To install all project dependencies locally